Seiya Suzuki Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- Suzuki is hitting .293 with eight doubles, a triple, six home runs and 19 walks.
+- Suzuki is batting .287 with eight doubles, a triple, six home runs and 20 walks.

-- Suzuki will look to extend his four-game hitting streak.
-He's batting .294 with one homer over the course of his last outings.
+- Among the qualifying hitters in baseball, his batting average ranks 33rd, his on-base percentage ranks 17th, and he is 35th in the league in slugging.

-- In 15 games this year (41.7%), Suzuki has picked up an RBI, and in three of those games (8.3%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Suzuki has had an RBI in 15 games this year (40.5%), including three multi-RBI outings (8.1%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.